Nepal confirms first case of new coronavirus

 The student had come home on holiday from Wuhan in China, a ministry of health statement said.
 He is being kept under surveillance and those in close contact with him were being investigated.

-The airport in Wuhan, the epicenter of the virus, was closed on Jan.
+The airport in Wuhan, the epicentre of the virus, was closed on Jan.
 23.

-The ministry said it was seeking health information from all passengers traveling from China into Nepal.
+The ministry said it was seeking health information from all passengers travelling from China into Nepal.

 China has stepped up measures to contain the virus, which has killed 25 people and infected more than 800, with public transport suspensions in 10 cities, temples shutting, and the rapid construction of a new hospital to treat those infected.